astroshrey/exowirc/source/helium-tutorial.rst

         bkg_fname = bkg)

-Finally, fit the images for science by calling the fit_for_eclipse function with all necessary parameters:
+Finally, fit the extracted photometry for the transit profile by calling the fit_for_eclipse function with all necessary parameters:

 .. code-block:: Python